Board of Directors

-Pat Hansen is a retired nurse who generously volunteers her time on various nonprofit boards.
+Pat Hansen (Secretary) is a retired nurse who generously volunteers her time on various nonprofit boards.
 She is a member of the Pikes Peak Equality Coalition.
 When not working as a community volunteer, Pat enjoys music, hiking, yoga and hanging out with her granddaughter.

 David Shaw (Executive Director), 32, earned a master’s degree from Josef Korbel School of International Studies at University of Denver in 2012.
 He most recently worked as a research assistant at Denver’s Laboratory to Combat Human Trafficking.
 Originally from New Mexico, Shaw moved to Denver in 2005 to go to college.
 He moved to Colorado Springs for his wife, Miranda’s, job at the CU Aging Center.

 Steve Saint (Associate Director, Media) has worked for the J&P in a variety of roles since 2005.
 He holds a B.S. in Journalism from Northwestern University.
 Prior to a 15-year career in newspaper and magazine writing, he helped organize the Green Party of California.
 He is the author of Rules for Reaching Consensus (Jossey-Bass).

 Melissa Allen (Associate Director, Peace Camp & Finances) is an accounting instructor at Pikes Peak Community College.
 She holds a Masters of Business Administration from Loyola Marymount University and served with the Peace Corps in Western Samoa.